Lane Thomas Player Props: Nationals vs. Cubs

 Lane Thomas At The Plate

-- Thomas has four doubles, a home run and eight walks while hitting .255.
+- Thomas is batting .267 with four doubles, a triple, a home run and eight walks.

+- He has homered in one of 29 games, and in 0.9% of his plate appearances.

-- Thomas has driven in a run in eight games this season (28.6%), including two games with multiple runs batted in.
+- In eight games this season (27.6%), Thomas has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.